broiisapro/project-08---recipie-app/README.md

-A simple web application that allows users to search a recipe from a small database and view its details, including ingredients, procedure, and an image.
+A simple application that allows users to search a recipe from a small database and view its details, including ingredients and procedure.